Master of Project Management (MPM)

 Our Master of Project Management degree program is accredited by the Project Management Institute's Global Accreditation Center (GAC), the world's leading association for project management professionals.
 DeVry University and its Keller Graduate School of Management is among a limited number of U.S. educational institutions and schools worldwide with this designation.

 We are continuously working with leaders in the industry to improve our curriculum and bring you some of the best program offerings in the area of project management.
 Taking a holistic approach, our Master of Project Management courses provide expertise in areas such as accounting, finance, marketing and applied statistics to help ensure that our students graduate with the skills required to successfully implement new programs or enhance existing ones.
-And for those working professionals who will continue on to work toward earning their PMP certification, they will gain 1500 hours towards the PMP credit requirements when they complete their project management degree.

 Enrollment and Graduation Data